magnificat/ditty-songbook/Readme.md

 **An installable songbook web app**

-This is an installable web app[\*](#installable-web-app) using Elm, [git.io/jss-lite](git.io/jss-lite) and service workers.
+This is an installable web app[\*](#installable-web-app) using Elm, [git.io/jss-lite](git.io/jss-lite), service workers and a fully static, offline-first REST service.

-At the moment, it’s an experiment – I’m doing this to test out new technologies.
-The app is there to scratch my own itch, but I hope to create something sustainable along the way.
-Something useful for others.
+At the moment, it’s a giant bunch of experiments.
+Expect rough edges!
+I’m doing this to test out new technologies, explore lean and smart ways to do stuff and keep up to date with where the Web is going.
+I needed a songbook app for a church project – so yeah – I’m scratching my own itch here.
+But I do hope to create something sustainable and useful for others along the way.

 <a id="installable-web-app">\* *installable web app* – there seems to be no agreement on how to name these things.
 Some call them [progressive web apps](https://developers.google.com/web/progressive-web-apps), some call them [native web apps](https://blog.andyet.com/2015/01/22/native-web-apps/) – and I remember seeing other names scattered over the internet.
 So, to follow the [well-established way of proliferating things](https://imgs.xkcd.com/comics/standards.png), I call them *installable* web apps.
 It’s accurate (in contrast to *native*), everyone understands it (in contrast to *progressive*) – and it implies that the app can run offline.